coworking-metz/tickets-backend/README.md

 - `HOME_ASSISTANT_BASE_URL`: reachable url of the Home Assistant server (like `http://homeassitant.local:8123`).
 Trailing slash doesn't matter.
 - `HOME_ASSISTANT_LONG_LIVED_TOKEN`: [Long Lived Token](https://developers.home-assistant.io/docs/auth_api/#long-lived-access-token) of the Home Assistant account used to retrieve data.
 You can easily create a new one from the profile page http://homeassitant.local:8123/profile.

+To find the `entity_id` of the entity you want to control, go to http://homeassistant.local:8123/developer-tools/state and look at for the left column named `Entity`.

+> **Warning**
+> Home Assistant is only reachable in the local network at the moment.

 ### Start the project

 ```bash